Mapping the UFO scene using association charts

 The Paul Bennewitz/Richard Doty/AFOSI/Dulce saga:

+Updated 8/27/2022 to correct typo in legend.
+Download image here or click on the image.
 Updated 12/15/2021 to include Greg Bishop, Mark Pilkington and items related to Bill Cooper, Paul Bennewitz and Greg Gorightly.
 Updated 10/25/2021 to include colors highlighting links connecting AFOSI, Richard Doty and Paul Bennewitz.
 Updated 10/22/2021 to include Jerry Miller, Craig Weitzel and Project Blue Book.
-Download image here.
 The information used in this chart comes from Adam Gorightly's "Saucers, Spooks and Kooks" (2021; Daily Grail Publishing), Greg Bishop's "Project Beta" (2005; Gallery Books) and Mark Pilkington's "Mirage Men" (2010; Constable & Robinson).

 Paul Bennewitz (1927-2003) was an engineer and businessman living near Kirtland Air Force Base near Albuquerque, New Mexico, who became swept up in an unfortunate series of events connected to the goings-on at the base in the late 1970s and into the 1980s, and was eventually driven to the brink of insanity.
 Air Force Office of Special Investigations officer Richard Doty features prominently in this story, ostensibly as the point-man feeding Bennewitz disinformation and goading him into believing in an alien presence in order to shoo him away from sensitive weapons projects on the base that it was feared he had become privy to.
 The "Dulce base" was also put on the UFO map by Bennewitz.
 Investigative journalist and author Bill Moore features in this story as well, as an initial conduit for Doty's disinformation, but who eventually came clean (by his account) at a now notorious 1989 MUFON conference where he spilled the beans on his role as a reluctant government disinfo agent who had "played along" with Doty's spiel in order to obtain insider information from him and thereby help put the pieces together.
 Then there is the "Aviary" (also associated with Moore), a famous staple of UFO lore that would make an appearance in the 1988 UFO TV special "UFO Cover-Up?
 Live!", which presented the core UFO story that was shortly thereafter tweaked by the likes of Bob Lazar.
 Linda Moulton Howe, of cattle mutilation fame, also features, as does police officer Gabe Valdez, who suspected a government program of staging UFOs in order to muddy the waters about an actual radiation detection program connected to nuclear weapons tests.
 Yes, this saga is fucking weird.